tanias707/smart-todo/README.md

 This project is open-source and extensible.
 Ideal for learners or developers who want to experiment with frontend Python apps using Streamlit.

 ---

-Let me know if you want to add login support, CSV export, or Google Sheets next.